FOREX-Dollar sinks on Fed inflation fears, weak data and technicals

 The University of Michigan’s consumer sentiment report also showed a decline in expectations for long-term inflation.

-“This is a bit of a technical retreat in the dollar, not really a fundamental one,” Wizman said.
+“This is a bit of a technical retreat in the dollar, not really a fundamental one,” said Thierry Albert Wizman, global interest rates and currencies strategist at Macquarie Limited.

-BMO’s global head of foreign exchange strategy, Greg Anderson, said the the dollar’s weakness against riskier currencies and safe-havens suggested the U.S. currency’s recent resurgence is ending.
+BMO’s global head of foreign exchange strategy, Greg Anderson, said the dollar’s weakness against riskier currencies and safe havens suggested the U.S. currency’s recent resurgence is ending.

-“We should be back to U.S. dollar weakness a little bit into December and even more-so early next year,” Anderson said.
+“We should be back to U.S. dollar weakness a little bit into December and even more so early next year,” Anderson said.
 “That’s just what happens when you have strong global growth is you get U.S. dollar weakness.”
-(Reporting by Dion Rabouin; Editing by Alistair Bell and Andrew Hay)
+(Reporting by Dion Rabouin; Editing by Alistair Bell and Susan Thomas)